Horia Agarici

 Horia Agarici (/ro/; April 6, 1911 – July 13, 1982) was a Romanian aviator and World War II flying ace.

 Early life

 Agarici was born in Lausanne, Switzerland, in the family of Constantin and Valeria, née Russo (Alecu Russo was a relative of hers).
 Valeria died in 1914, when Horia was 2 years old.
 The death of his mother and the remarriage of Constantin to Sofia Cerna, the daughter of a Bucharest lawyer, alienated Horia from his father.

-Agarici lived much of his youth in Iași, Brașov, and Bucharest, where he attended the primary and the secondary schools.
+Agarici lived much of his youth in Iași, Brașov, and Bucharest, where he attended the primary and secondary schools.
 In 1929 he enrolled at the Polytechnical School in Timișoara; however, he dropped out for financial reasons (which also plunged him into depression), and in 1930 he enrolled instead at the Military Flying School in Bucharest.

 Military career

 For health reasons, he wasn't able to start his military training until 1931.
 Agarici didn't adapt easily to the military lifestyle: his military appearance looked a bit unkempt, he learned only what he considered interesting, and he openly voiced his disagreements with his superiors.
 Traian Stătescu, a colleague of his, described Agarici in his memoirs as "a well-mannered guy, whose upbringing could not be compared to any of ours, and for which he was laughed at; he had had a governess and spoke French perfectly.
 Horia Agarici minded his own business [..] and he didn't react to mockery and the pranks performed by his colleagues.
 He was covered in all kinds of insults, one worse than the other.
 He was impassive.
 He didn't react and that annoyed the troublemakers terribly".

 Agarici graduated from the flying school on 8 June 1933, with the rank of second lieutenant, and was assigned to the Balloon Squadron in Pantelimon, Bucharest.
 He later reminisced that "I lived that one-year tour of duty at the Balloon Squadron in a world of mine, isolated from the military, reading and leading a young man's life in Bucharest.
 At the airbase we performed some studies for adapting the autogyro and the helicopter to the balloons".

 In the autumn of 1934 he received the pilot license at the Flying School in Tecuci, and he was subsequently assigned to the Combat Group (a common fighter and bomber unit) based at Pipera Airport, near Bucharest.
 On 1 April 1937 the Combat Group was split into the 1st Fighter Group (based at Pipera) and the 1st Bomber Group (which was relocated to Brașov).
 Originally assigned to the Bomber Group, Second Lieutenant Agarici transferred to the 1st Fighter Group, where he finalized his specialty training on 6 June 1937 and was promoted to lieutenant.